 This is our ULTIMATE guide to how to trademark a band name.

-As a musician or a band, one of the most valuable assets you possess is your unique identity.
-Your band’s name plays a crucial role in setting you apart from other artists.
-To safeguard it, you should consider trademarking your band’s name so that you legally own it and no one else can use or trademark it for their band.
+As a musician or a band, one of the most valuable assets you own is your name.
+It plays a crucial role in setting you apart from other bands and artists.
+All of your hard work, practice, dedication and investment is tied to your name.
+That is what makes it so valuable.

 CONTENTS